As several Bible scholars have predicted, the world balance of power may now be shifting from the West to the East.

 Pathrusim, and Casluhim (from whom came the Philistines and Caphtorim) (Genesis 10:6-14)

-The total world population at the time Nimrod built the Tower of Babel was probably about ?? only X generations after the Flood
+The total world population at the time Nimrod built the Tower of Babel was probably about 100,000 persons, as noted.
+This was only four generations after the Flood.

-The Hebrew word gibbor, meaning “strong, mighty,” describes heroes like Nimrod, “a mighty warrior … a mighty hunter before the LORD” (Genesis 10:8-9), and the “mighty warriors” of King David of Israel (2 Samuel 23:8).
-It's a word depicting bravery, courage, and action
+The Hebrew word gibbor, meaning “strong, mighty,” describes heroes like Nimrod, “a mighty warrior … a mighty hunter before the LORD” (Genesis 10:8-9), and later applied to the “mighty warriors” of King David of Israel (2 Samuel 23:8).
+It's a word depicting bravery, courage, and action.

 Nimrod 2 will be a powerful powerful political and economic nation.
-He has to pull the 200 nations of the world together into total submission to himself and to Satan the powerful source.
-He is labeled “the Beast” (thērion) in Revelation 13.
-His #2 guy, the false prophet can not be the Pope and is most likely a charismatic Jew.
+He will have to pull the 200 nations of the world together into total submission to himself and to Satan the powerful source.
+The Antichrist is labeled “the Beast” (thērion) in Revelation 13.
+His #2 guy, the False Prophet can not be the Pope and is most likely a charismatic Jew.
 The false prophet, headquartered in Jerusalem will come into power backed by the Beast who will arrange a peace treaty protecting Israel from her enemies, this peace treaty will hold for three and a half years but then be broken.
+It is assumed here that Nimrod 2 he will be THE Antichrist of the book of Revelation.

 The First Beast